kapelner/QC_MATH_342W_Spring_2024/README.md

 # MATH 342W Introdution to Data Science Spring 2024

 This is the course homepage for Math 342W (and Masters level 642 and RM 742) at Queens College, City University of New York taught by Professor Adam Kapelner.
 The course syllabus can be found [here](https://github.com/kapelner/QC_Math_342W_Spring_2024/blob/master/syllabus/syllabus.pdf).
-We are now using [slack](https://slack.com/) for class announcements and discussions (see syllabus for link).
+We use [slack](https://slack.com/) for class announcements and discussions (see syllabus for link).

 ## Lectures